 I recently did some research on a UI pattern called “natural language form” and got quite excited about it.
 Although those kinds of forms aren’t exactly a new phenomenon, they’re pretty rare.
 In fact, there isn’t even a common name.
-Luke Wreblowski talks about a “‘Mad Libs’ Style Form”, named after the popular US word game “Mad Libs“.
+Luke Wroblewski talks about a “‘Mad Libs’ Style Form”, named after the popular US word game “Mad Libs“.
 I like the expression “natural language form” used by Codrops and will stick to that name in this article.
-In my opinion, the natural language form UI pattern is very promising and offers a neat solution for some UI problems.
+In my opinion, this UI pattern is very promising and offers a neat solution for some UI problems.
 This blog post is supposed to serve as a starting point for further exploration of this concept.

 What are natural language forms?